X-Men Gold: "Evil Empires"

 In Russia, a resurrection ritual begins taking place.
 Back in the States, Kitty and Colossus travel to Washington DC where they rendezvous with Stevie Hunter, who now works in Congress.
 Stevie helps prepare Kitty and Peter for the meeting.
 Meanwhile, Rachel and Kurt finally go on their first date together and discuss Rachel's fears of what her heightened powers after the Sentinel incident may mean for her future.
 After Kitty speaks to the congressmen, Peter invites her to dinner where they acknowledge that there is still an attraction between them leading to Peter suggesting that if they were to get back together then the only way they could move forward is via eventual marriage.
 The next day Kitty returns to speak with Congress again but the meeting is interrupted by Whiplash, who has a grudge against Congress and attempts to assassinate them.
-Even though Kitty and Peter manage to stop him and save the congressmen, Stevie later on regretfully inform them that it didn't change their minds and they're still going to pass the bill on mutant deportation.
+Even though Kitty and Peter manage to stop him and save the congressmen, Stevie later on regretfully inform them that it did not change their minds and they're still going to pass the bill on mutant deportation.
 Back in Russia, it is revealed that Omega Red has come back to life.

 Omega Red adjusts to his newly resurrected life but knows that the resurrection is only temporary, causing him to seek out a way for the resurrection to remain permanent.
 A short while later Colossus receives a mysterious phone call from an uncle he never met named Anatoly Rasputin, who informs Colossus about Omega Red's mysterious resurrection.
 Colossus and Magik take the X-Men to Russia with them to survey their meeting with Anatoly.
 Shortly after Colossus and Magik meet Anatoly, they are ambushed by monsters imbued with magic.
 As the rest of the X-Men reveal themselves and join in the fight, Illyana ends up captured as and the mob leaves.
 It is soon revealed that Omega Red needs Illyana's powers as Magik for his resurrection to remain permanent.
 Peter agrees to let Anatoly lead him to the rest of the mob so they can find Magik, but once they find the mob Anatoly double crosses him.
 Peter and Nightcrawler manage to find Magik and free her.
 Omega Red meanwhile ambushes Logan, Storm, and Kitty.
 After easily defeating Storm and Kitty he fights Logan, seeking vengeance for Logan having killed him in the past.
 Logan manages to best Omega Red again.
 As Magik tries to interrogate Anatoly he uses his own magic abilities to fight back and almost kills her until Peter finally becomes able to reuse his abilities again and stops his uncle.
 After Anatoly is arrested for his crimes with the Russian mob, Kitty and Peter officially get back together as a couple.